 Package manifest

-The E-ARK AIP can (in addition to fixity information included in the METS file) contain a manifest file (manifest.txt) with a complete list of files with MD5 and SHA-256 hashsum.
+Provided as a convenience for developers, in addition to fixity information included in the METS file, the E-ARK AIP COULD contain a manifest file (manifest.txt) with a complete list of files with MD5 and SHA-256 hashsum.

-The manifest file is a text file containing a list of records separated by two line breaks (two carriage return characters (hexadecimal 0D0D) or two times carriage return/line feed (hexadecimal 0D0A0D0A).
+The manifest is a text file containing a list of records separated by two line breaks (two carriage return characters (hexadecimal 0D0D) or two times carriage return/line feed (hexadecimal 0D0A0D0A).
 A record is a list of named fields, the minimum fields being:

 Name := File path relative to the AIP root